staglibrary/stag/README.md

 }
 ```

+## Licensing
+The source code for the STAG library is available freely for use and modification.
+The code is licenced under the GPL license, which requires that derivative works
+are also released with the same license.

+## Acknowledgements

+STAG includes open-source code developed by others.
+We are grateful to the following people for their contributions of
+open-source code.

+- Michael C. Hughes for the C++ implementation of the k-means algorithm available [here](https://github.com/michaelchughes/KMeansRex/).
+- Alexandr Andoni and Piotr Indyk for their theoretical work and open source implementation of the Euclidean LSH algorithm, available [here](https://www.mit.edu/~andoni/LSH/).

 ## Contact

 If you have any questions about using the STAG library, please contact a member of the STAG